microsoft/BotFramework-Composer/extensions/packageManager/readme.md

 ### Package LG files

 1. Open your bot project and find the `language-generation` folder that contains the LG files you want to share.
+These LG files are usually inside the `en-us` subfolder of the `language-generation` folder.
 2. Create a new folder outside the bot project folder with the name of your new package.
 For example, `cool-lgs`.
 3. Inside this new folder, create a subfolder called `exported`.
-4. Copy the LG files you want to share from the original `language-generation` folder into the new `exported` folder.
+4. Copy the entire `en-us` folder that contains the LG files you want to share from the original `language-generation` folder into the new `exported` folder.
 5. Follow the instructions ([NuGet](#for-nuget) |[NPM](#for-npm)) below to publish the package to NuGet and/or NPM.

 ### Package a custom action